Skip to content

 On the selling side, the habits that keep backorders from souring into cancellations: quote dates from confirmed supplier commitments rather than optimism; tell customers immediately when a date slips; offer alternatives or partial shipment of what is available; and fulfil the queue first-come, first-served so early orders are not quietly jumped.
 Internally, every backorder is a data point - items that go on backorder repeatedly need a bigger buffer, an earlier reorder trigger, or a second supplier.

-On the buying side, the same logic flips: chase confirmed dates, split orders across suppliers for critical items, and keep your own records honest with regular cycle counts so you reorder on real numbers.
 For internal stock like spares and consumables, AMPthilly’s restock module supports per-item reorder points and supplier purchase orders, so you can raise a purchase order when stock hits the reorder point instead of after someone is left waiting.

 • Stockout - running out entirely; the event a backorder converts into a queued sale